Macchina-CLI/macchina/README.md

 - [AUR](https://aur.archlinux.org/packages/macchina/)
 - [pkgsrc](https://pkgsrc.se/sysutils/macchina)

-_Macchina's_ [installation wiki page](https://github.com/grtcdr/macchina/wiki/Installation) also lists multiple other ways you can install it.
+_Macchina's_ [installation wiki page](https://github.com/grtcdr/macchina/wiki/Installation) can help you install the program, and also lists multiple other ways you can do so.
 You might also prefer running the [prebuilt binary](https://github.com/grtcdr/macchina/releases) that corresponds with your operating system.

 ---